-ARIA SDS KMS provides an important advantage for those organizations that need to ensure the right encryption keys are in the right place at the right time all without impacting network or application performance.
-It is an easy-to-deploy application that takes advantage of the widely accepted key management interoperability protocol (KMIP) for integration with other existing applications.
+ARIA Cybersecurity Solutions’ ARIA Key Management Server (KMS) application delivers encryption key management functionality for the automatic generation and distribution of encryption keys.
+ARIA KMS provides an important advantage for those organizations that need to ensure the right encryption keys are in the right place at the right time all without impacting network or application performance.
+It is an easy-to-deploy application that takes advantage of the widely accepted key management interoperability protocol (KMIP) and public key crypto standard (PKCS 11) for integration with other existing applications.

-Today more vendors, are allowing users to use a Bring Your Own Key (BYOK) solution.
-This includes VMware starting in vSphere 6.5 to encrypt the output of each virtual machine (VM) yet these users still need to provide their a KMIP-compliant KMS solution.
+Today more vendors are allowing users to use a Bring Your Own Key (BYOK)/Bring Your Own Encryption (BYOE) solution.
+This includes VMware (starting in vSphere 6.5) to encrypt the output of each virtual machine (VM), yet these users still need to provide their own KMIP-compliant KMS solution.

-When ARIA KMS is deployed on the Myricom Secure Intelligent Adapter (SIA), organizations gain additional security and performance since a local secure zone-of-trust required to generate and store keys and even execute crypto operations based on those stored keys.
-When running the ARIA KMS application, utilizing its TrustZone TPM this shields the keys from exposure, even if the host server is breached.
-It is deployable into the devices they are protecting, such as storage arrays, for a zero footprint implementation of a key management server solution.
+With ARIA microHSM - ARIA KMS deployed on the Myricom Secure Intelligent Adapter (SIA) - organizations gain additional security and performance since a local secure zone of trust required to generate and store keys and even execute crypto operations based on those stored keys.
+The ARIA KMS application shields the keys from exposure, even if the host server is breached.
+It is deployable into the devices they are protecting, such as storage arrays, for a zero-footprint implementation of a key management server solution.